 Wrapping Up: Mixing MDMA & Psilocybin

 Still, plenty of people choose to combine MDMA and psilocybin, hoping to take their psychedelic experience to the next level.
+As far as combinations go, this one is relatively safe.
+The biggest risk comes from the MDMA and things like dehydration.

-If you’re going to try hippie flipping, you must take the time to establish the proper mindset first.
+If you’re going to try hippie flipping, take the time to establish the proper mindset first.
 Making sure you’re in the right headspace goes a long way to ensuring a good trip.
 Experienced psychonauts also recommend hippie flipping in a familiar location that makes you feel comfortable and relaxed.

 Hippie flipping is easier to plan than other psychedelic combinations since MDMA and psilocybin take roughly the same amount of time to hit and last for similar durations.
 Most hippie flipping trip reports suggest that following the individual dosing guidelines for MDMA and psilocybin works well.